Corte History, Family Crest & Coats of Arms

 The surname Corte was first found in the several places named "Corte," in Italy.
 The Italian word corte means "court," as in a manorial court.
 The surname can be traced back to the year 1123, when members of the Corte family lived in Salerno.

-Important Dates for the Corte family
+Early History of the Corte family

 This web page shows only a small excerpt of our Corte research.
 More information is included under the topic Early Corte History in all our PDF Extended History products and printed products wherever possible.